owlstake/celestia-race/BNT-market-dApp/README.md

 cp env.example .env
 nano .env
 ```
-6. Plug your contract addresses and chain in the .env file.
+6. Put your contract addresses and chain in the .env file.
-7. Install the dependencies, build and run
+7. Install the dependencies, then build and run
 ```
 npm install
 npm run build